tkfnetwork/express-fcm-to-apns/README.md

 Push notifications are (somewhat) supported inside the iOS simulator on mac.
 They can be achieved by creating [APNS files](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/generating_a_remote_notification) and pushing them to the iOS simulator by dragging and dropping onto the simulator or using `xcrun`.

-This middleware takes advantage of the later by interecepting outgoing FCM tokens (when you make a request to save your FCM token to an API) and placing itself in the middle.
+This middleware takes advantage of the later by intercepting outgoing FCM tokens (when you make a request to save your FCM token to an API) and placing itself in the middle.

 ## Install